osmosis-labs/assetlists/RUNBOOKS.md

      once, which means runner-side network trouble, not mass bridge death.
      Streaks were not advanced; the counterparty signal is simply missing this week.
 Investigate only if it repeats.
+   - SKIP lines in the details block are structurally unverifiable chains (no REST endpoints listed in any source, or a custom node without IBC query routes, e.g. nomic).
+They are never streaked or auto-halted by this sweep; their coverage stays with the Osmosis-side client check and the dead-chain machinery.
+If a chain appears here unexpectedly, fix its endpoint listings rather than halting.

 Red flags:
    ⚠️ Unexpected verified assets (verification is a manual process)